harvesthill/reddit-wiki-archive/steroids/draft.md

 * **6-8 Weeks:** Torem 60mg ED = 60/60/60/60/60/60 (/60/60)

-## Post Blast &amp; Cruise Recovery Not Endorsed By /r/steroids
+## Post Blast & Cruise Recovery Not Endorsed By /r/steroids

 These are PCT protocols listed are **NOT** endorsed by /r/steroids and should be used for information purposes only.
 They have proven effective for some, but optimally you will use [a PCT protocol listed above](/steroids/draft.md#wiki_pct_protocols)